jzxyouok/DongTalks/Books/How to Read a Book/How to Read a Book, v5.0.md

-In reading to learn, your goal should always be to get all the way through the assignment.It’s much more important to have a general grasp of the arguments or hypotheses,evidence, and conclusions than to understand every detail.
-In fact, no matter how carefullyyou read, you won’t remember most of the details anyway.
+In reading to learn, your goal should always be to get all the way through the assignment.
+It’s much more important to have a general grasp of the arguments or hypotheses, evidence, and conclusions than to understand every detail.
+In fact, no matter how carefully you read, you won’t remember most of the details anyway.

 What you can do is remember and record the main points.
-And if you remember those, youknow enough to find the material again if you ever do need to recall the details.
+And if you remember those, you know enough to find the material again if you ever do need to recall the details.